Your College Application

 Your résumé should illustrate accomplishments beyond what colleges see in a transcript and highlight experiences you weren’t able to mention in an essay or application form.

-- Class rank (only include this if your rank is not highlighted on any other documents, or if it’s an emphasis for a college’s admissions process)
+- Education - High school name, GPA, Class rank (only include this if your rank is not highlighted on any other documents, or if it’s an emphasis for a college’s admissions process)

-Each section should list the most recent accomplishments and roles first.
+- Accomplishments - Next, include the accomplishments and roles you selected to go on the résumé, grouped into specific sections.
+For example, you may have some, or all, of these sections: Summer programs, Honors and awards, Extracurricular activities and your roles within them, Volunteer activities, Work experience, Skills and/or talents.
+(Each section should list the most recent accomplishments and roles first).
 Describe each experience in a bulleted list format, making it easily readable for admissions officials.
 Begin each bullet with an action verb and use concise language, including numbers that describe your accomplishments (money raised, etc.).

 Step 4: After you have a draft, review and revise it.